 Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

-Calathea lancifolia (Goeppertia insignis) prospers in bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Calathea lancifolia (Goeppertia insignis) prospers in bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Goeppertia insignis commonly called Rattlesnake Calathea, Calathea Rattlesnake or Rattlesnake Plant is one of the popular Calathea varieties with slender pale-green leaves which are heavily marked above with dark blotches and have purple undersides.